 mpappl@ercot.com

-The MOU/EC must provide regular monthly updates via email or conference call to their assigned Retail Account Manager as to the status of their proposed date for participation in the competitive market.
+The MOU/EC must provide regular monthly updates via email or conference call to their assigned ERCOT Account Manager as to the status of their proposed date for participation in the competitive market.

-The MOU/EC must complete the applicable registration documents following the registration guidelines stated in the ERCOT Protocols, Section 16 for each entity they plan to register in the competitive market.
+The MOU/EC must complete the applicable registration documents following the registration guidelines stated in the ERCOT Protocols, Section 16, Registration Qualification of Market Participants, for each entity they plan to register in the competitive market.

-The MOU/EC must communicate their choice of whether to allow competitive metering in their certifiable service territory.

-The MOU/EC must designate an Affiliated Retail Electric Provider (AREP) or Affiliated Competitive Retailer (CR) and a Provider of Last Resort (POLR).

-If the MOU/EC intends to conduct a Pilot Project the MOU/EC shall submit a Pilot Project Plan to the PUCT Staff for review and approval.
+The MOU/EC shall submit a Transition Project Plan to the PUCT Staff for review and approval.

-After receiving approval from the PUCT, and (6) months prior to the requested start date, the MOU/EC shall submit a Pilot Project Plan to ERCOT.
+If approved by the PUCT, the MOU/EC shall submit a Transition Project Plan to ERCOT.

-If the MOU/EC plans to operate as its own CR, then the MOU/EC must follow the guidelines stated in the ERCOT Protocols, Section 16.3 including, but not limited to:
+If the MOU/EC plans to operate as its own CR, then the MOU/EC must follow the guidelines stated in the ERCOT Protocols, Section 16.3, Registration of Load Serving Entities, including, but not limited to:

 Complete and submit a Load Serving Entity (LSE) Registration Application form indicating their intent to become a Competitive Retailer, and